 They publish widely in both academic and professional journals and consult with corporate, nonprofit, and government organizations.
 Top media outlets, including CNN, The New York Times, The Wall Street Journal, and Business Week regularly interview School of Business faculty and the dean on strategic business topics.

 Jennifer Cohen is a Leadership and Organizational coach and Consultant with 25 years in the field coaching hundreds of individuals and groups, specializing in developing leaders to excel in a context of uncertainty and quick-shifting terrain.
 Her coaching and training is distinguished by her applied studies in communication theories including quantum physics, ontology, neuroscience, Somatics and systems thinking.

-Jennifer’s coaching experience is informed by over two decades of working with executives across industries from healthcare, pharmaceuticals, technology, and throughout many of the most prestigious professional services firms.
-Within the context of cutting edge Leadership Development Programs, Jennifer has brought executives from the board room into a dojo style learning environment to hone their leadership skills through in-depth training and development opportunities she both designed and lead.
+Jennifer’s coaching experience is informed by two decades of working with executives across industries from healthcare, pharmaceuticals, technology, and throughout many of the most prestigious professional services firms.
+With in the context of cutting-edge Leadership Development Programs, Jennifer has brought executives from the board room into a dojo style learning environment to hone their leadership skills through in-depth training and development opportunities she both designed and lead.

 Eleanor Chin brings over 20 years of experience as a dynamic leader, executive coach and an Innovative thinker in her work with Fortune 1000 corporations, not-for-profits, educational institutions, and start-up ventures.
 Ms. Chin combines her experience and vision to coach individual and institutional clients in navigating change and creating inclusive, effective systems.